 Definition of Globalization

-Examples of Globalization
+Types of Globalization Example

 Below are the different examples of Globalization: